 Please deliver your draft post by the date assigned.
 If it appears unlikely that you will be able to meet the draft deadline, please let us know in advance so we can adjust our content/blog publication schedule accordingly.

 Social Media and Online Promotion

 ● We plan to promote your post via Twitter and other social media channels.
 If you don’t mind sharing your personal Twitter handle with us, we may use it to refer to your post.
 Please be prepared to respond quickly to blog comments and Tweets regarding your post.
 We will contact you to alert you of these.
-(Comment Policy is available on Wiley Exchanges)
+(Comment Policy is available on The Wiley Network)

 ● Don’t forget to share and link to your blog post through your personal and professional social media networks, personal and departmental websites, blogs, etc.